sabinabialic/NaiveBayes-FuzzyClassifier/README.md

 - Suppose we have [50, 20, 40] as the input
 - Using Godel t-norm and s-norm the output is ['corgi', 0, 1, 0, 1]
 - Using Gougen t-norm and s-norm the output is ['poodle', 0, 0, 0, 1]

-## Note:
-- Probabilities returned in the naive_bayes_classifier are wrong but the output from the most_likely_class function are correct